michelleloo/aoc2024/README.md

 ## 🚀 Project Overview

-This repository is implemented entirely in **Javascript**, showcasing solutions that focus on clarity, efficiency, and leveraging modern JavaScript features.
+This repository is implemented in **Javascript**, showcasing solutions that focus on clarity, efficiency, and leveraging modern JavaScript features.
 (I like to be able to read my solutions again)

 ## 📂 Repository Structure